oliverj96/katy-trail-app/README.md

 - Tapping "Learn" on a location card navigates to a page with that location's name on the top blue title bar, one or more images of the location, and a historical description of the location
 - Tapping "Remove" removes the location data from the bookmarks page so the location card disappears

+## Known Issues
+- [ ] Tapping on a notification will push the learn page twice, causing the user having to hit back twice.
+- [ ] Bookmarks are not saved once the app is terminated.

 ## Works Cited

 Icons on Home Page: